 Through their RE100 membership, both Indian companies and multinationals with operations in India are aiming for closer cooperation with regulatory authorities and other key stakeholders in each state.

-For more information on our work in India, contact Avinash Acharya, Manager – Energy Transitions (India), the Climate Group.
+For more information on our work in India, contact Avinash Acharya, Manager – Energy Transitions (India), Climate Group.